Aisle5Oakland/aisle5oakland.github.io/_beermenu/32-Alameda-Island-Admirals-Best-ESB.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: " "
-long_desc: "Maiden voyage base malt , Caramel 35 malt and fuggles .
+long_desc: "Maiden voyage base malt, Caramel 35 malt and fuggles .
 Biscuity, bready and downright delicious."
 ---